 A reasonable rule of thumb: if your average order value is under $30 and your product is visually demonstrable, TikTok Shop is worth testing.
 If your product costs more than $50 and benefits from trust built over time, Instagram Shopping is the better fit.

-- You're starting from zero with no existing audience
+| You're a local business using location tags | You're starting from zero with no audience |

-If you're testing where your audience converts, run similar content on both for 60-90 days.
-Track website visits, DMs, and actual sales (not just views and likes) using unique discount codes or UTM parameters per platform.
-The data will tell you where to double down.
+If you have the bandwidth, run both.
+Film once, then reformat captions and hooks for each platform's tone before publishing.
+The marginal cost of the second platform is small once you're already making the video.
+To find out where your audience actually converts, run similar content on both for 60-90 days and track website visits, DMs, and real sales (not views and likes) with unique discount codes or UTM links per platform.
+The numbers will tell you where to lean.

 A note on platform stability